Government Links

 The OVC Center for VOCA Administrators

-Improving Community Preparedness to Assist Victims of Mass Violence or Domestic Terrorism: Training and Technical Assistance Program
+Improving Community Preparedness To Assist Victims of Mass Violence or Domestic Terrorism: Training and Technical Assistance Program

 OVC Directory of Crime Victim Services